IMaeots/TicTacTwoWeb/TicTacTwo/README.md

 ## 🎮 Game Description

 TicTacTwo is an advanced version of Tic-Tac-Toe with a unique twist: the game is played on a 5×5 grid, but only a 3×3 section is active at any time.
-After the first few moves, players can either place new markers or move their existing ones, and even shift the active playing area!
+After the first 6 total moves, players can either place new markers or move their existing ones, and even shift the active playing area!
+There are 6 markers per player.

 ### Features